oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 ## Set up authentication with Okta

 Dealing with user authentication in web apps can be a massive pain for every developer.
-This is where Okta shines: it helps you secure your web applications with minimal effort.
+This is where Okta shines:  it helps you implement authentication for your web applications with minimal effort.

 {% include setup/cli.md type="spa" loginRedirectUri="http://localhost:3000/callback" logoutRedirectUri="http://localhost:3000/" %}